esow/buddy_v2/README.md

 │   └───components		# Small components
 │   │
 │   └───blocks			# Collection of smaller components
 │   │
+│   └───containers		# Collection of containers connected to the redux store │   │
-│   └───pages			# Components representing pages.
-Consists of components │   │    		  	  and blocks
+│   └───pages			# All main pages.
+Consists of components and blocks │   │
+│   └───store			# Contains everything related to the redux store │   │
-│   └───utils
+│   └───utils			# Utility stuff
 ```

 ## How to run